These resources are designed to take the confusion out of the compliance equation.

 The ACA’s 40 percent tax on “high value” employer-sponsored plans must be repealed.

-This ACA Reform Legislation Tracker was updated as of May 15, by our legal team at Steptoe & Johnson.
+This ACA Reform Legislation Tracker was updated by our legal team at Steptoe & Johnson.